 Fourth, middle powers are often assumed to be mediators of disputes, builders of bridges, and promoters of “niche diplomacy,” all normative behavior that does not fit with the commonly held image of the Middle East as a region plagued with conflictual dynamics.
 Indeed, even though several Middle Eastern states have engaged in mediation, conflict resolution, and peace building, these efforts appear to have been largely driven by status-seeking and interest-based behavior.
 Furthermore, several Middle Eastern efforts at regionalism and multilateralism have failed over the decades.
 Institutions built on shared identities and norms, such as the League of Arab States, have contributed to further division and rivalry in this regional system.
 As a result, scholars of the Middle East have been long content to examine the Middle East as a conflict-prone region dominated by authoritarianism and driven by the logic of regime survival.
 From this perspective, middle power theory with its normative assumption about middle power behavior has led to the direct exclusion of the Middle East from the scope of middle power research.
-In the remainder of this section, I explore the transfer of the middle power conception from international to regional hierarchies.
+In the remainder of this section, I explore the utilization of the middle power conception in examining regional hierarchies.
 Furthermore, I suggest an analytical framework combining realist and constructivist elements in middle power theory to explain state behavior in the Middle East.

-Several IR approaches have attempted to transfer theories and concepts from international to regional power hierarchies.
+Several IR approaches have attempted to transfer theories and concepts from international to regional levels.
+Similarly, the middle power concept can be located at the regional level.
 Scholars have often considered regional hierarchies as sub-systems functioning according to the same logic as the overall global hierarchy—each of the regional or sub-regional systems has a dominant state at the top, along with middle and small powers.
 Although these regional systems exhibit independent dynamics, they remain subordinated to the global power hierarchy.
 Martin Wight in his seminal text Power Politics differentiates between two categories of states: regional great powers and middle powers.
-Regional great powers exercise their influence within a delimited region, and may be potential candidates for middle powers at the international level.
+Whereas middle powers are those who play an influential role in the international system, regional great powers exercise their influence within a delimited region, and may be potential candidates for middle powers at the international level.

 Another more up-to-date approach that explicitly deals with regional hierarchies is Douglas Lemke’s model of multiple hierarchy.
 He argues that the international system is not a single international hierarchy of power.
 Instead, the international power hierarchy consists of a series of parallel sub-systemic power hierarchies.
 Each sub-system has its power pyramid ranging from great to small powers.
 These sub-systems are not entirely independent or dissociated from global dynamics.
 Great powers in the global hierarchy can interfere in the sub-systems, especially if a regional order is at odds with the great powers’ preferences.
 Similarly, Huntington in his article titled “Lonely Superpower” presents a multi-level hierarchy.
 Although the United States is the main superpower, he identifies a second level of “major regional powers”—including Germany and France in Europe, Russia in Eurasia, China and Japan in East Asia, India in South Asia, Iran in the Southwest Asia, Brazil in Latin America, South Africa and Nigeria in Africa.
 Then, he identifies a third level that is composed of “secondary regional powers” that cannot achieve the status of regional hegemony and are more powerful than small states.